 - See also: x86-isa, arm, linux, opencl, c, csharp, fortran, java, python, lisp, haskell, pascal, eclipse-editor

-- I have 21 facts about SequenceL. what would you like to know? email me and let me know how I can help.
+- Have a question about SequenceL not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: